jcweiss2/risk_primer/Framing/Hello.md

 (You consider turning to margin classifiers (e.g. SVMs), but you realize if you're not a support vector, you don't count at all.)

-Realizing that you
+Realizing that you remain unsettled, Doe II
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc0OTEyNzM5NSwtMTI0NzkzNTcxOCwtMT
+eyJoaXN0b3J5IjpbOTQzMTEyMzQ5LC0xMjQ3OTM1NzE4LC0xOD
-g0MjgyMjQ5NiwtMjAwNDExMjE0OCwtOTQwMzYzODkyLC0xMjA0
+QyODIyNDk2LC0yMDA0MTEyMTQ4LC05NDAzNjM4OTIsLTEyMDQ2
-NjYyNjMxLC0xMjAwNjQyNDIsNDAxOTYyOTkxLDgzOTMwMzM3N1
+NjI2MzEsLTEyMDA2NDI0Miw0MDE5NjI5OTEsODM5MzAzMzc3XX
-19
+0=
 -->